MarkBerube/workout_routine/README.md

 Leg Raises w/ 6lbs 10x3

 ## Cycles
-2 cycles of 3 weeks, then deload w/ with of TMs
+2 cycles of 3 weeks, then deload with measurement of TMs